ReCreate: Reasoning and Creating Domain Agents Driven by Experience: Acknowledgements

-The right panel quantifies this effect by counting, for each scaffold $S$, how many issues in the union $U$ it fails to solve (i.e., issues solved by at least one other scaffold).
-Even for the best scaffold, 37 union issues are missed; for other scaffolds, the gap is much larger (65--82 issues).
-In other words, a substantial portion of what looks like “model limitation” under one scaffold is actually \emph{recoverable} under another scaffold with the same base model.
-This exposes a key weakness of human-designed scaffolds: they are strong but incomplete samples from a vast design space, and they leave significant performance untapped.
-These observations motivate us to perform scaffold optimization rather than one-off manual engineering.

 \appsection{Temperature Sensitivity} We test the performance of ReCreate with different sampling temperature $t$ of ReCreate Agent (we use \texttt{claude-4.5-opus}), as shown in Table~\ref{ReCreate performance with different temperature.}.
 It can be observed that ReCreate maintains comparable performance across different sampling temperatures.
-This suggests that state-of-the-art models have already approached the capability to create agents in terms of reasoning ability.
+This suggests that state-of-the-art models have stably approached the capability to create domain agents.

+\appsection{Generalization on Various Models} \paragraph{Generalization on Various Base Models for ReCreate Agent} One may suspect that ReCreate’s gains in the main results simply stem from the stronger reasoning capability of the selected ReCreate-Agent.
+We additionally evaluate ReCreate with Claude Opus 4.5 as both the ReCreate-Agent (Meta-Agent) and the task agent.
+The results are shown in Figure~\ref{ReCreate on various base models for ReCreate Agent.}.
+ReCreate remains consistently better than baseline across all evaluated domains.
+As can be seen, ReCreate consistently outperforms the human-designed agent across the four domains, demonstrating that our experience-driven, automatically designed paradigm can effectively replace carefully hand-crafted designs in many settings.

+\paragraph{Generalization on Various Base Models for Task Agent} Beyond the default backbone (GPT-5-mini) in our main experiments, we further evaluate ReCreate by swapping the base LLM from GPT-5-mini to Gemini-2.5-Flash and GPT-4o-mini.
+As shown in Figure~\ref{ReCreate on various base models for task agent.}, ReCreate consistently outperforms the human-designed scaffold (12/13 tasks on Gemini and 13/13 on GPT-4o-mini), delivering +8.3 and +8.7 absolute pass-rate points on average, with the largest gains on DS-1000 (up to +37.6).
+These results indicate that ReCreate’s experience-driven scaffold edits capture largely model-agnostic role/process/tool/memory patterns rather than backbone-specific prompt tricks.

+\appsection{Significance Test} While some test sets in the main results are relatively small (e.g., 38--75 instances), many datasets are substantially larger: for example, Pandas, Numpy, and AppWorld Challenge contain 271, 200, and 417 instances, respectively.

+To assess whether ReCreate's improvements are statistically significant, we conduct McNemar paired significance tests on all test instances across 13 datasets (N=1681).
+Here we report the statistical significance of ReCreate's improvements over the best baseline in each of the three baseline categories, including human-designed, self-evolve, and agent generation.